glkarthik/foodordersystem/README.md

 docker run -p 8000:8000 dockerhubkarthik/foodcourt:2.0.0

-# Run the below commands by using the docker command "docker exec -it <container ID> /bin/bash".
+### Run the below commands by using the docker command "docker exec -it <container ID> /bin/bash".

 python manage.py migrate
 python manage.py createsuperuser

-# Manage the inventories by logging admin console
+### Manage the inventories by logging admin console
 http://0.0.0.0:8000/admin/

 Enter username as admin |
 Enter email as admin@admin.com |
 Enter password as test1234

-# Below URl is the main page to order the food
+### Below URl is the main page to order the food
 http://0.0.0.0:8000/inventories/

+### Pending tasks
+1) Currently working on creating kubernetes yaml file for Django foodcourt app.

+2) Mysql kubernetes yaml file is already created and deployed to kubernetes and tested.
+It is yet to be checked into this repository.